Bill-Stewart/JavaInfo/README.md

 `PathName`

-A pointer to a variable that receives a unicode string that contains the Java home directory.
+A pointer to a variable that receives a Unicode string that contains the Java home directory.

 `NumChars`